 Research demonstrates that good, comprehensive RSE does not make young people more likely to become sexually active at a younger age and in fact knowledge can help prevent this as well as help to identify child protection issues in young children.
-Relationships education is not about the promotion of sexual orientation or sexual activity as this would be inappropriate teaching.
+Relationship's education is not about the promotion of sexual orientation or sexual activity as this would be inappropriate teaching.
 Young people's entitlement to RSE is enshrined in the terms of the Education Act (1996).

-2. Aims and Objectives
+3. Aims and objectives

 The policy has been developed to ensure that staff and parents or carers are clear about the statutory requirements regarding Relationships and Sex Education including its content, progression and delivery, and that the pupils receive their educational entitlement.
 It is our intention that all children can experience a bespoke and relevant programme of Relationships and Sex Education at a level which is appropriate for their age, cognitive and physical development with differentiated provision as required.
-Taking account of the age, maturity and needs of the pupils, Relationships and Sex Education aims to:
+Taking account of the age, maturity and needs of the pupils, Relationships and Sex Education aims:

-- provide the knowledge and information to which all pupils are entitled; - help pupils recognise, understand and build healthy relationships, including self-respect and respect for others, commitment, tolerance, boundaries and consent, and how to manage conflict, and also how to recognise unhealthy relationships; - ensure pupils learn about how relationships may affect health and wellbeing, including mental health; - provide the confidence for pupils to be active participating members of society and to value themselves and others; - prepare pupils for puberty and encourage them to take responsibility for their own actions; - equip pupils with the knowledge and understanding of how to respect and care for their bodies; - enable pupils to develop the skills and understanding needed to make healthy, responsible choices about their health and wellbeing including personal hygiene; - help pupils understand the significance of stable relationships and its importance for family life.
-Care needs to be taken to ensure that there is no discrimination or embarrassment for children based on their home circumstances. - promote pupil understanding of reproduction and sexual development; - develop and use communication skills and assertiveness skills to cope with the influences of their peers and the media; - answer pupils' questions honestly and sensitively referring the children to parents where appropriate; - give pupils information on where individuals and families can get help and support; - help pupils to understand issues of media influence and mixed messages that may contradict and conflict with own beliefs.
+- To provide the knowledge and information to which all pupils are entitled; - To help pupils recognise, understand and build healthy relationships, including self- respect and respect for others, commitment, tolerance, boundaries and consent, and how to manage conflict, and how to recognise unhealthy relationships; - To ensure pupils learn about how relationships may affect health and wellbeing, including mental health; - To provide the confidence for pupils to be active participating members of society and to value themselves and others; - To prepare pupils for puberty and encourage them to take responsibility for their own actions; - To equip pupils with the knowledge and understanding of how to respect and care for their bodies; - To enable pupils to develop the skills and understanding needed to make healthy, responsible choices about their health and wellbeing including personal hygiene; - To help pupils understand the significance of stable relationships and its importance for family life.
+Care needs to be taken to ensure that there is no discrimination or embarrassment for children based on their home circumstances. - To promote pupil understanding of reproduction and sexual development; - To develop and use communication skills and assertiveness skills to cope with the influences of their peers and the media; - To answer pupils' questions honestly and sensitively referring the children to parents where appropriate; - To give pupils information on where individuals and families can get help and support; - To help pupils to understand issues of media influence and mixed messages that may contradict and conflict with own beliefs.

-3. Statutory Guidance
+4. Statutory guidance

 The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019 made under sections 34 and 35 of the Children and Social Work Act 2017 make Relationships Education compulsory for all pupils receiving primary education, and Relationships and Sex Education (RSE) compulsory for all pupils receiving secondary education.
 The regulations also make Health Education compulsory in all state funded schools.
+The Statutory Guidance to provide Health Education does not apply to independent schools as PSHE is already compulsory within the Education (Independent School Standards) Regulations 2014.